pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 |    object_walker:   --- end of methods ---
 ```

-This shows us that the Task object is available from $evm.root...
+...but the Task object is available from $evm.root...

 ```